 Postmenopausal symptoms are primarily attributed to the decreased level of circulating estrogen.
 Hot flashes, vulvovaginal atrophy, and sexual dysfunction result from the complex changes that occur around menopause.
 At the level of the ovary, there is a depletion of ovarian follicles, especially the granulosa cells.
 The ovary, therefore, is no longer able to respond to the pituitary hormones.
 Follicle-stimulating hormone (FSH) and luteinizing hormone (LH) level increases due to lack of feedback inhibition, and ovarian estrogen, progesterone, and inhibin production cease.
-The androgen production, however, continues in the remaining ovarian theca cells and adrenal gland, which gets converted to estrogen through peripheral aromatization.
+However, the androgen production continues in the remaining ovarian theca cells and adrenal gland, which gets converted to estrogen through peripheral aromatization.

 The etiology of hot flashes is complex.
 There is thought to be resetting and narrowing of the thermoregulatory system secondary to the fluctuations or loss of estrogen production.
 Hot flashes have also been thought to be due to alteration in both estrogen and FSH levels.
 It may also be related to the up-regulation of the 5-hydroxytryptamine receptor (5-HT2A) in the hypothalamus in response to the reduced serotonin level.
 The reduction is thought to be due to decreased estrogen levels.

 Urogenital tissues are highly sensitive to estrogen, and lack of estrogen causes atrophy and shortening of the vagina, uterine prolapse, and dyspareunia.
-Decreased estrogen levels affect the urinary tract, including bladder and urethra, and many develop urinary incontinence.
+Decreased estrogen levels affect the urinary tract, including the bladder and urethra, and many develop urinary incontinence.
 Unlike vasomotor symptoms, vulvovaginal atrophy does not improve over time without treatment.

-The significant symptoms of the postmenopausal syndrome are vasomotor (hot flashes), vaginal and urinary (termed as GSM-genitourinary syndrome of menopause), insomnia, and mood.
+The significant symptoms of postmenopausal syndrome are vasomotor (hot flashes), vaginal and urinary (termed as GSM-genitourinary syndrome of menopause), insomnia, and mood.
 Hot flashes are a sudden sensation of heat centered on the upper chest and face that rapidly becomes generalized and lasts two to four minutes with associated perspiration.
 Palpitations, chills, shivering, and a feeling of anxiety may be present.
 This frequency of symptoms ranges from one to several times per day.
 It is also reported most commonly at night.
-The average duration of hot flashes is about 5.2 years, but can also persist as long as 20 years.
+The average duration of hot flashes is about 5.2 years but can also persist as long as 20 years.

 Clinical manifestations of GSM are usually mild.
-The symptoms are vaginal dryness, burning, itching, dyspareunia, loss of libido, and lower urinary tract symptoms (urinary frequency, urgency, and nocturia, urgency, and urge incontinence (28%), recurrent urinary tract infections, stress incontinence).
+The symptoms are vaginal dryness, burning, itching, dyspareunia, loss of libido, and lower urinary tract symptoms (urinary frequency, urgency, and nocturia, urgency, and urge incontinence (28%) recurrent urinary tract infections, stress incontinence).
 Signs of GSM include decreased moisture, lack of vaginal rugae, vaginal pallor, and decreased pubic hair, loss of elasticity, and narrowing of introitus.
 They may also have uterine prolapse, cystocele, and rectocele.

-Irregular menstrual cycle, hot flashes, and night sweats are predominant during the perimenopausal state.
-After menopause, genitourinary symptoms like vulvovaginal atrophy and dryness, predominate.
+Irregular menstrual cycles, hot flashes, and night sweats are predominant during the perimenopausal state.
+After menopause, genitourinary symptoms like vulvovaginal atrophy and dryness predominate.
 Most of the symptoms have been difficult to establish a true relationship with menopause and response to treatment with estrogen, but vasomotor and genitourinary symptoms show a good response to hormone replacement therapy.
 Postmenopausal women also have symptoms of sexual dysfunction, including decreased libido, reduced frequency of sexual thoughts, and fantasies.

 Sleep disturbance is prevalent in almost 50% of patients by menopause.
 There is increased sleep-onset insomnia and an increased prevalence of obstructive sleep apnea (OSA).
 Hormonal changes alone are not likely to provide a complete explanation for the relationship between sleep difficulty and menopause.
-Insomnia in these women can be secondary to hot flashes, mood disorders, psychosocial factors, obstructive sleep apnea (OSA), restless legs syndrome (RLS), or due to other medical comorbidities.
+Insomnia in these women can be secondary to hot flashes, mood disorders, psychosocial factors, obstructive sleep apnea (OSA), restless legs syndrome (RLS), or other medical comorbidities.

 The diagnosis of postmenopausal syndrome is primarily based on symptoms.
 In otherwise healthy women older than 45 years, no diagnostic workup is required.
 The follicle-stimulating hormone levels do not help as the hormone levels fluctuate during this period.
-Work up including blood count or thyroid function tests are done if nonmenopausal causes of symptoms are suspected.
+Work up, including blood count or thyroid function tests, are done if non-menopausal causes of symptoms are suspected.
 In women younger than 40, persistently elevated FSH levels are needed to confirm the diagnosis.
 In this age group, differential diagnoses like pregnancy or polycystic ovarian syndrome should be considered.

 The severity of symptoms, presence of other coexistent medical problems, other menopausal symptoms, age, and the personal choice of the patient should guide the management plan.